View Related Sites

 The test consists of up to three 3-hour paper-based examinations: STEP 1, STEP 2 and STEP 3.
 Candidates are usually required to sit either one or two of the examinations, depending on the requirements of the universities they have applied to.

-A lined answer booklet and a formula booklet are provided for each paper.
+A lined answer booklet is provided for each paper.
 Graph paper is not provided, as the test requires only sketches, not detailed graphs.
+There is no longer a formulae booklet for STEP Mathematics examinations.

 STEP Mathematics 1 (9465)